 : Can my non-diving partner or children come along?

-A: In nearly all cases, the answer is yes.
+A: In some cases, the answer is yes.
 Although the liveaboard boats are designed for divers, those divers spend more than twenty hours per day not diving, so appropriate facilities and activities are necessary.
-Almost every trip includes one or more non diver, including children.
+Most trips include one or more non diver.
 Discounts vary from one trip to another.
-One or two boats, such as Nam Sai, are extremely well geared up for non-diving guests and children.
-Manta Queen 2 and Nangnuan prefer to only take diving guests.
 Nearly every diving location, except for Richelieu Rock, has something for non-diving passengers to see and do.
+Please note that for safety and insurance reasons, very young children and babies are usually not able to join trips far out to sea.
+Please ask us in each case.

 : How do I get to the Similan Islands?